jsmithgeo4u/challenge/README.md

 Next, install the requisite modules from the requirements file.  <br/>
 `pip install -r requirements.txt`

-Finally, simply open and run the Jupyter Notebook.
+Finally, simply open and run the Jupyter Notebook!